South Dakota High School Rodeo

 Membership postmarked January 2nd to February 15th - $250.00 in addition to the $147.00 = $397.00

-Only 9th, 10th, and 11th grade contestants are eligible to compete in the queen contest at the qualifying rodeos.
-Queen contestants must include with the entry one 4x6 bust photo for use in the program only.
-Dress for this photo will be western attire, hat accessories of contestant's choice.
+Only 9th, 10th, and 11th grade contestants are eligible to compete in the qualifying queen contest.
 A short resume must accompany the entry blank.
 If reigning queen is competing, she will not make appearances the other queen contestants are not asked to do.

 Any Member, State, Competing Region, Parent, Sponsor, or other wishing to use the SDHSRA logos must receive written permission from the SDHSRA Executive Secretary before use is allowed.
-This covers the service marks, trademarks, abbreviations or copy of the name or logos which the SDHSRA is the exclusive owner and has exclusive rights to the use of, either by open and notorious usage or by the registration with the proper offices.
+This covers the service marks, trademarks, or logos which the SDHSRA is the exclusive owner and has exclusive rights to the use of, either by open and notorious usage or by the registration with the proper offices.

 ALL STUDENTS MUST HAVE BRING A CURRENT REPORT CARD TO THE REGIONAL RODEOS.
 THEY WILL BE UNABLE TO PARTICIPATE IF THEIR REPORT CARD IS NOT FURNISHED AND WILL BE DISQUALIFIED FROM COMPETITION.